 So glad you enjoyed this salad, Natashia.
 Thanks for making it and for coming back to leave a review.
 I so appreciate it!

-YUM!
-I am so happy to hear that you enjoyed this recipe, Melissa.
-Thank you for your review + star rating, I so appreciate it!
+YUMM!
+I am so glad you are loving this recipe, Elle.
+It is one of my favorites!
+Thank you for coming back and sharing your review + star rating, I really appreciate it!